PeterStoyanov83/PeterStoyanov83/README.md

 ## About Me

-- 🏢 I'm currently working at [Your Company / Organization].
+- 🏢 I'm currently as a freelancer.
-- 🎓 Graduated from [Your University] with a degree in [Your Major].
 - 💻 I'm interested in [Your Interests or Focus Area], and I'm always eager to learn new technologies.

 ## Tech Stack